illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 **End of Pursuer tutorial.**

-## Part 2: Mortar Enemy, Custom Enemy, Player-Enemy Collisions, Completing the Level (Due Oct.
-7)
+## Part 2: Mortar Enemy, Custom Enemy, Player-Enemy Collisions, Completing the Level (Due Feb.
+28)

 ### Step 1: Create a Mortar enemy
 The Mortar should: